NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/task.md

 ## Creating a task action file

-The task action is defined in a separate file, which is only imported when the task is run.
+The task action is defined in a separate file that's only imported when the task runs.

 Create the file `packages/plugin/src/tasks/my-account.ts` with this code: